Govind783/react-e-commerce-/README.md

-a modern e-commerce website with great UI UX built using react with google pay and paypal integration. tech stack used = react, tailwind, javascript and scss.
+A modern e-commerce website with great UI UX built using react with google pay and paypal integration. tech stack used = react, javascript and scss.

+An 8 page website with the
+home page
+product detail page
+cart and checkout page
+under 20 page
+under 40 page
+for him page
+for her page
+journal page

 # Getting Started with Create React App